-Not knowing what to cook for dinner is one issue, but not having anything to cook is a bigger problem, especially after a long day at the office.
-In this situation, many of us resort to takeout food, which isn’t good for our wallets or waistlines, if it becomes a habit.
+Not knowing what to cook for dinner is one issue.
+But not having anything to cook is a bigger problem, especially after a long day at the office.

-This is why staple foods, which work well with many meals, are so important.
+This is why staple foods that work well as part of many meals are so important to have on hand.
 These items often have a long shelf life, making them good ingredients to stock up on for last-minute meals.

 Eggs are a great source of protein and vitamins, including vitamin A (healthy skin) and vitamin D (bone strength).
-Although they don’t reside in the pantry, they are an essential kitchen ingredient, budget-friendly and easy.
-They can be prepared in many different ways, from hard boiled eggs to grilled eggs.
+Although they don’t reside in the pantry, since they must be refrigerated, they are an essential, budget-friendly kitchen ingredient in many dishes from entrees to desserts.

 Pasta has long been a staple food item filled with fiber and carbohydrates, which give us energy.
 It’s also cheap and pairs well with just about any meat or vegetable.